shieldgenerator7/DnD-Stories/Library/Class_RealityBender_DC20.md

 ### Spell Warp

 You can change ongoing spells.
-When you spend AP to dismiss a spell you cast, you may cast another spell you know for free.
-The new spell must target the same target(s) as the old spell, and the MP cost of the new spell must be equal to or less than the MP cost of the old spell.

-### Recasting

-You can keep your spells going longer.
 You gain the following reaction:

-**Recast**
+**Spell Warp**
 Trigger: One of your spells ends.
-Reaction: You recast the spell on the same target(s), using the same Bond Affinity option(s), spending any necessary MP.
+Reaction: You may cast a spell on the same target(s) without spending AP or MP.

+The new spell may be the same spell or a different spell.
+The new spell must target the same target(s) or area as the old spell, and the MP cost of the new spell must be equal to or less than the MP cost of the old spell.

 ## Class Capstone Feature